fmann/fmann.github.io/_albums/prince/1981-controversy.md

 More New Wave-y, less funk than much of what he's done up until now.
 No bass that I can hear, just a synth bass line.

 ##### "Do Me, Baby"

+Slow jam that builds up quite a, um, climax.
+It works.

+##### "Private Joy"

+Regrettably 80s synth pop, though there is a some nice bass work buried under there and it end with distorted guitar.

+##### "Ronnie, Talk to Russia"

+Anti-nuclear war jam that sounds like Jimi Hendrix covering "Wheels on the Bus" in 1981.
+Not very good, though "Don't blow up the world" isn't a bad message.

+##### "Let's Work"

+Reminiscent of "Head" but with the thicker sound that he found on this album.
+Solid bass driven dance tune.

+##### "Annie Christian"

+Weird song.

+##### "Jack U Off"

+The first appearance of the Prince "U" that later shows up in "I Would Die for U".
+Has some retro Rock n' Roll elements that I am not a fan of.